recsys2020/hyperbolic/README.md

           * ml1m
           * pinterest

-Also, please install geoopt package [geoopt](https://github.com/geoopt) for Riemannian optimization
+Also, please install geoopt package [geoopt](https://github.com/geoopt) for Riemannian optimization and [hyptorch](https://github.com/leymir/hyperbolic-image-embeddings) for computations in hyperbolic spaces.

 ## Wandb
 In our experiments, we have used [wandb](http://wandb.com) framework for result tracking.
 Our test scripts are based on wandb configs.